ScottWeinstein/nbc/pres.md

 3. And to compute $P(W_n| C_X)$ is again just the ratio
 4. the number times $W_n$ in $C_X$ over the total number of words in $C_X$

-## Bringing it together we end up with $argmax_c P(C_c) \cdot \prod P(W_n|C_c)$
+## we end up with $argmax_c P(C_c) \cdot \prod P(W_n|C_c)$

 # Two things to fix before we're done
 ## Unknown words
-Words we haven't seen before will ruin the above formula.
+Words we haven't seen before will _ruin_ the above formula.
-Count of the unknown word is 0 in the numerator, the whole thing is a product, and the document becomes unclassifiable
+The count of an unknown word will put a $0$ in the numerator.
+As the whole thing is a product, the probability for each class becomes $0$ and the document becomes unclassifiable

-So we fix this via Laplace smoothing, by adding 1, and there are a number of ways to do this
+So we fix this via _Laplace smoothing_, by adding $1$ to all values

 ## Floating point underflow
-The product of small probabilities can hit machine precision quickly, to avoid we compute via logs
+The product of small probabilities can hit machine precision quickly, to avoid this we compute in

 ## The net formula we use is